 · Offers 80 PLUS Bronze efficiency

-· It has a reliable voltage output
+· It is a reliable voltage output

 · Very reliable and good safety features